Today I’m thinking a lot about why I would go on such a crazy, extensive adventure.

-Classic question, World.
-Today I’m thinking a lot about what exactly the point of all of this is.
-People ask, sometimes aloud or sometimes with their eyes, why would I leave the comfort of my beautiful home in CT to go struggle through at least 1,000 miles of unforgiving trail?
-In a shocking turn of events, I DO have an answer.
+People ask, either aloud or with their eyes, why would I leave the comfort of my beautiful home in CT to go struggle through at least 1,000 miles of unforgiving trail?
+In a shocking turn of events, I DO have a detailed answer.

 This answer comes best in list-form.
 Do you like lists?
 They really quite bother me.
 But as my best friend says,